 - system security technologies.

-Personal information used to create, verify and manage your relationships and authorisations in RAM are stored separately from other records the ATO holds to protect the confidentiality of your personal information.
+Personal information used to create, verify and manage your relationships and authorisations in RAM is stored separately from other records the ATO holds to protect the confidentiality of your personal information.

-- access personal information held by the ATO and seek the correction of that information
+- how you can access and seek correction of your personal information held by the ATO

-- complain about a breach of the Australian Privacy Principles, and how the ATO will deal with such a complaint.
+- how the ATO will deal with complaints.

 For more information about privacy, or if you believe your privacy has been breached, you can: